By Stephanie Younger •

 People attempted to justify his killing by saying he was a threat because he allegedly charged at the officer who killed him.
 Victim blaming is deeply ingrained in anti-black racism.
 Some people attempt to justify our inhumanity by saying “they didn’t comply” and downplaying the violence and racism Black people experience every day to a figment of our imagination.
 Instead of holding the police accountable for abusing Black people, we’re punished for acknowledging it.

 What are the beginning steps to ending racial profiling and police brutality?
-It’s imperative that we come to terms with the fact that the existence of law enforcement alone is the source of America’s history of state sanctioned violence against the Black community and understand that the existence of police is rooted in America’s racist history, and that we advocate for the abolition of the existence of police.
+It’s imperative that we come to terms with the fact that the existence of law enforcement alone is the source of America’s history of state sanctioned violence against the Black community.
+We must act police and prison abolition of police into existence and center what keeping each other safe looks like in a world without police or prisons.
 People often choose not to acknowledge an issue that is so apparent, and it is our responsibility as Virginians to direct attention to and put anti-Black police violence to an end.